Sweet-Defender-Turtle/Quaint-Living-Flower-Garden-Redux/README.md

 - Tweaking some of the code, especially gift tastes.
 - Adding more gift tastes for Modded NPCs(?)
 - Compatibility with Artisan Flower mods, more specifically converting Doragoun's Everlasting Flowers Quaint Living code to their 1.6 mod.

+## Permissions and Credits
+I would have never created (or uploaded) this mod if it wasn't for the wonderful PlatinumCats!

+None of these assets are mine, I just did the coding.
+So for obvious reason you are **NOT** allowed to use these assets without PlatinumCats permission.

+Any and all questions about doing anything (apart from dowloading and personal edits of course) with this mod _especially_ with regards to the assets should go to them.